AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/details.rst

 Sources
 -------

 Here you can add details of any research papers or other external sources that the calculator is based upon.
-This is good for users and Google to increase own trustworthiness.
-You only need to add sources where you've directly based the calculator on one or more particular sources.
-There is no need to add sources to all calculators or go looking for sources.
+It is essential for SEO purposes to get authority and credibility.
+But it's for sure important for our users too 😀 You only need to add sources you've directly based the calculator on. **It's OKAY not to have sources**, so don't force it.
+Probably most of our calculators won't need them.

+For further guidance on what sources to include, see section :ref:`addingSources`.

 .. _detailsSourcesEg:
 .. figure:: details-sources.png